Did AI get more negative recently?: Related work

 \section{Related work}

 \sectionlabel{sec:related_work}

 Historically, analysis of scientific literature is the scope of the fields of \emph{scientometrics} and \emph{science-of-science}.
-Classical results include the relation between title length and the number of citations a paper receives \citep{letchford2015advantage} as well as quantitative laws underlying citation patterns or the number of co-authors of papers over time \citep{fortunato2018science}.
-In recent years, with the rise in quality of models and approaches, more and more NLP approaches are also devoted to the analysis of scientific literature.
+Classical results include the relation between title length and the number of citations a paper receives \citep{letchford2015advantage} as well as quantitative laws underlying citation patterns or the number of co-authors of papers over time \citep{fortunato2018science}. \citet{sienkiewicz2016impact} relate textual properties of abstracts and titles of scientific papers to their popularity and find that the complexity of abstracts is positively correlated with citation counts, but abstract and title sentiment (measured as average valence/arousal of all words) are weakly correlated.\footnote{They use a lexicon lookup to measure valence/arousal, which cannot deal with the contextual usage of words, e.g. the distinction between `fail' and `not fail'.
+By contrast, we learn a model on human annotations to determine the stance of a paper and our notion of stance does also not coincide with sentiment, see \ref{sec:stance-vs-sentiment}.
+We finally target very different scientific venues, i.e. ML/NLP versus Web of Science.} In recent years, with the rise in quality of models and approaches, more and more NLP approaches are also devoted to the analysis of scientific literature.
+We list several relevant studies in the following.

-\citet{DoesMyRebuttalMatter} ask how much the author response in the \enquote{rebuttal phase} of the peer review process influences the final scores of a reviewer, finding its impact to be marginal, especially compared to the scores of other reviewers.
+\citet{DoesMyRebuttalMatter} ask how much the author response in the `rebuttal phase' of the peer review process influences the final scores of a reviewer, finding its impact to be marginal, especially compared with the scores of other reviewers. \citet{pei-jurgens-2021-measuring} study (un)certainty in science communication, finding differences among journals and team size.

 \citet{PredictingTheRiseAndFall} predict whether a scientific topic will rise or fall in popularity based on how authors frame the topics in their work.
-They use a subset of the Web of Science\footnote{\url{https://clarivate.com/webofsciencegroup/solutions/web-of-science/}} Core Collection with papers from 1991 to 2010 and analyze abstracts by assigning scientific topics (e.g., stem cell research) as well as rhetorical roles (i.e., scientific background, methods used, results, etc.) to phrases. \citet{PredictingTheRiseAndFall} find that topics that are currently discussed as results and background are at their peak and tend to fall in popularity in the future, whereas topics that are mentioned as methods or conclusions tend to start to rise in popularity.
+They use a subset of the Web of Science\footnote{\url{https://clarivate.com/webofsciencegroup/solutions/web-of-science/}} Core Collection with papers from 1991 to 2010 and analyse abstracts by assigning scientific topics (e.g. stem cell research) as well as rhetorical roles (i.e. scientific background, methods used, results etc.) to phrases.
+They find that topics that are currently discussed as results and background are at their peak and tend to fall in popularity in the future, whereas topics that are mentioned as methods or conclusions tend to start to rise in popularity.